Assisted Living Resources

 Coping with a loved one's move to Assisted Living

-The overall experience of moving an aging family member to assisted living is not only fraught with many emotions, but it may bring out feelings of doubt and even guilt.
+The overall experience of moving an aging family member to assisted living is not only fraught with many emotions, but it may bring out feelings of doubt and even guilt for all parties involved.
+Change is hard but humans are resilient especially older adults.

 How do you start a conversation about moving into an assisted living community?

 Any conversation about a transition to assisted living is best conducted as a planned Talk.
 While human nature is to put off these uncomfortable conversations, having a planned discussion about senior care is always easier than trying to make decisions after an emergency.
-Take the guesswork out and prepare.
+Take the guesswork out and prepare and most importantly, involve the older adult in the conversation to learn what is most important to them.

 Tips for Talking to a Loved One About Assisted Living